Nasruddinkhan/okta-with-angular-pkce-flow/README.md

 ![okta-step-3 1](https://github.com/Nasruddinkhan/okta-with-angular-pkce-flow/assets/35895259/7cb22100-543e-4bc3-9f94-d853450b2d49)

+# Step 4
+Please fill in the application name, redirect URL, and other fields based on the image provided below

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.